rthennan/ZerodhaWebsocket/README.md

   - das6TMuxAuto - Starts DAS6/DAS6_MasterV1.py
   - dbSizeCheck - Checks disk utilization and DB growth size and notifies me by email.(code not included here)

-The only part of this project, other than the yearly activity still being done manually, is exporting the database from AWS and importing it to my local machine.
+The only part of this project that is still being done manually is exporting the database from EC2 and importing it to my local machine.
 This has to be done cause AWS EBS is expensive compared to local storage (duh!), and I do this roughly once a month.
-Though I have automated parts of this process (dump in AWS, SCP from Local, import in local), it has to be triggered manually as the local machine and the AWS instance might not be running at the same time.
+Though I have automated parts of this process (dump in AWS, SCP from Local, import in local, master backup to Deep Archive), it has to be triggered manually as the local machine and the EC2 instance might not be running at the same time.

-I started this project with hopes of building a trading bot.
-Specifically, the least recommended approach - Intraday Trading on Naked Index Options for Nifty and BankNifty.
-The attempts failed, of course.
-More details on the Failed Approach can be found in the [timeSeriesFail](https://github.com/rthennan/timeSeriesFail) Repo.

 Feel free to [contact me](https://www.linkedin.com/in/rthennan) for any questions.

-### **To Do:**
-Reorganize names for DBs, tables, logs and access tokens.
-DAS<X> is inconsistent and all over the place.